Electric Cars: The Basics

 - Megane Sport Tourer E-TECH Plug-In Hybrid

 The Renault Captur compact SUV was launched in 2013 at the Geneva Motor Show.
 The concept version was unveiled in 2011.
 The SUV is now in its second generation.
-The Captur is available as a petrol/electric plug-in hybrid.
-PHEVs are appropriate for individuals and families:
+The Captur is also available as a plug-in hybrid electric vehicle (PHEV).

 PROS | CONS |